-Music and activities provide a crucial element in the Colega lessons.
-They are to be used in a participative, interactive instructional method, which human rights educators have found to be an effective and powerful way to achieve learning goals in students.
+Music and activities provide a crucial element in the COLEGA lessons.
+They are to be used in a participative, interactive instructional method, which human rights educators have found to be the most effective and powerful way to achieve the learning goals in both children and adults.

-The activities and themes of the songs in this manual are meant to reinforce in students the skills, knowledge and attitudes essential to achieve a world free of human rights violations.
+The activities and themes of the songs in this manual are meant to reinforce in children and youth the skills, knowledge and attitudes essential to achieve a world free of human rights violations.
 Please do not hesitate to use songs from your own culture that reinforce the same themes.